jfikar/xhpl-aarch64/README.md

 NO_FORTRAN=1 NUM_THREADS=8 USE_OPENMP=1 make -j$(nproc)
 make PREFIX=${HOME}/openblas install
 ```
 The possible TARGETs are listed in file the `TargetList.txt`.
-For us are relevant: *ARMV8*, *CORTEXA53*, *CORTEXA55*, *CORTEXA57*, *CORTEXA72*, *CORTEXA73*, and *NEOVERSEN1* (good for CORTEX-A76, 77, and 78?).
-Not setting TARGET will try to auto-detect it.
+For our purpose, the relevant options include: *ARMV8*, *CORTEXA53*, *CORTEXA55*, *CORTEXA57*, *CORTEXA72*, *CORTEXA73*, and *CORTEXX1* (good for CORTEX-A76, A77, and A78?).
+Not setting TARGET will result in an automatic detection.

-We do not need anymore to deleted the shared libraries (so) in order to link the OpenBLAS statically to the final xhpl binary, as the `NO_SHARED=1` takes care of them.
+We no longer need the shared libraries (so) as we link OpenBLAS statically to the final xhpl binary, the option `NO_SHARED=1` takes care of this.

 It is also posible to use `DYNAMIC_ARCH=1` to compile all the supported CPUs into one library.
-Also specify the maximum number of threads by using `NUM_THREADS=8`.
+Specify the maximum number of threads by using `NUM_THREADS=8`.

 ```
 wget https://github.com/xianyi/OpenBLAS/archive/refs/tags/v0.3.24.tar.gz